infraspecdev/infraspec.dev/content/blog/building-a-discord-gpt-bot.md

 And... voila!
 A simple discord bot that lets you talk to GPT.
 The models do not have memory of the past requests and so at present, it just works as a relay layer.
 But we want more from it.
 We want to have a conversation with it, and not just use it for one-off fact checking.
 And to have a conversation, both parties need to be able to retain earlier parts of the conversation (at least within reasonable limits).
 We humans can do that naturally, but how would GPT do that?
 For this, we would need to do a little extra to make it 'remember'.

 GPT's chat completion API works by treating whatever you pass in the `messages` field of the request as context.
-It is by design allowed to pass (an optional) system message and a series of exchanges between the user and the GPT(assistant).
+It is, by design, allowed to pass (an optional) system message and a series of exchanges between the user and the GPT(assistant).
 You can use this either for few-shot prompting, or you could also use this to pass relevant bits of the conversation history so that GPT has access to past conversation and can reference that information as needed.
 Below is a sample of what the `messages` field would look like.

 ```python
 from openai import OpenAI